DongZhangRNA/2D-and-3D-benchmark/README.md

 [MXfold2](https://doi.org/10.1038/s41467-021-21194-4),
 and [AlphaFold3](https://alphafoldserver.com/).
 (The *RNA 2D structure prediction* of AF3 means the 2D structure derived from its 3D structure prediction).\
 This directory is hierarchically organized by dataset.
-Predicted FASTA files are named after the tools used.
+Predicted DBN files are named after the tools used.

 3. `Predictions_3D`
 Stores the RNA tertiary structure prediction results of different RNA 3D structure prediction tools, including